networking

 IOS Commands to Know

-command on interfaces and while you're setting up addresses, because the default state is typically down.
-If you're unsure of the current state of an interface, try sh ip int br
+Always run a check with no shutdown on interfaces while you're setting up addresses, because the default state is generally down.
+If you're unsure of the current state of an interface, try sh ip int br (show ip interface brief) to list.

-I won’t get into how switches attempt to boot using information from the BOOT environment variable, but I’ll briefly list some commands you should be aware of.
-You can use tab in IOS just like many other command-line environments and you can abbreviate statements like show
+I won’t get into how switches attempt to boot using information from the BOOT environment variable, but I’ll list a few commands to be aware of.
+You can use tab in IOS like other command-line environments and abbreviate statements like show with sh to conserve time.

 */switch